Nantuates: Geography

 The Nantuates dwelled in the upper Rhône valley, between Lake Geneva and Saint-Maurice, near the Great St Bernard Pass trade route, where they organized trade between Lake Geneva and the Italian Peninsula.
-Their territory was located northeast of the Allobroges, north of the Veragri, east of the Seduni, and south of the Helvetii.
+Their territory was located northeast of the Allobroges, north of the Veragri, west of the Seduni, and south of the Helvetii.

 After the Roman conquered the region in 16–15 BC, their territory was initially administered in common with the province of Raetia et Vindelicia under a legatus, when they had their own civitas within the administrative region of Vallis Poenina.
 Their political role declined following their integration into the Alpes Graiae et Poeninae by Claudius (41–54 AD), with the creation of a single civitas (civitas Vallensium) shared with the other Vallensian tribes.

 Their pre-Roman chief town, known as Tarnaiae (modern Massongex), was occupied since at least 50 BC.
 Named after the Celtic god Taranis, it probably hosted a sanctuary dedicated to the deity, later identified with Jupiter in Roman times through interpretatio romana.
 The city flourished in the 1st and 2nd centuries AD, with thermal baths, warehouses, and numerous workshops and shops.